jon-edward/pylyzer/README.md

 `pylyzer` is a static code analyzer / language server for Python, written in Rust.

+## Notice

+This is a fork of [pylyzer](https://github.com/mtshiba/pylyzer) which has been stripped of language server functionality for the purpose of targetting WebAssembly.

 ## Installation

 ### cargo (rust package manager)